Forest Stewardship Council: Standards and accreditation

-It has 10 Principles and associated Criteria (FSC P&C) that form the basis for all FSC forest management standards and certification.
+FSC is a global forest certification system established for forests and forest products.
 FSC International sets the framework for developing and maintaining international, national and sub-national standards.
 This is intended to ensure that the process for developing FSC policies and standards is transparent, independent and participatory.
+A number of alternative national and regional forest certification bodies also exist around the globe.